-- The Distribution Utility shall report emerging distribution system issues (e.g., feeder reconfigurations) to the DER/Aggregator as soon as practicable. - o Distribution system issues may require individual DER full or partial derates. - All operating information (e.g., dispatch signals, telemetry) will be shared between the Aggregator and the Distribution Utility control centers in both Day-Ahead and Real-Time. - If a DER or Aggregation creates or exacerbates Distribution System issues, the Distribution Utility shall direct the DER and/or Aggregator to curtail or disconnect any individual DERs, when necessary, to preserve reliability and safety. - All DER curtailment directions to preserve distribution system safety will be communicated to the Aggregator as soon as practical.
+- The Distribution Utility shall report emerging distribution system issues (e.g., feeder reconfigurations) to the DER/Aggregator as soon as practicable. - Distribution system issues may require individual DER full or partial derates. - If a DER or Aggregation creates or exacerbates Distribution System issues, the Distribution Utility shall direct the DER and/or Aggregator to curtail or disconnect any individual DERs, when necessary, to preserve reliability and safety. - All DER curtailment directions to preserve distribution system safety will be communicated to the Aggregator as soon as practical.
 The Aggregator may operate one or more other DERs in its Aggregation to meet its NYISO schedule provided that the Distribution Utility authorizes the Aggregator's revised operating plan.
 The DU review of Aggregator operating plans shall only occur for Day Ahead schedules and will not be required for adjustments to schedules in Real Time.